guydunton/guydunton.github.io/_projects/hybrid-sky.md

 layout: default
 title: Hybrid Sky
 permalink: /projects/hybrid-sky/
-excerpt: An arcade air combat game built as a group project at university
+excerpt: An arcade air combat game built as a group project at university.
+Also built using C# & the XNA framework
 order: 1
 ---